The Best Position to Sleep When You Have Sleep Apnea

 Furthermore, some people experience sleep apnea only when lying on their backs.

-So, if you have sleep apnea, you may ask yourself if pillows for sleep apnea and side sleeping can help you to treat apnea events.
-Let's see:
+If you have sleep apnea, you may ask yourself if special pillows for side sleeping can help you to treat apnea events.
+First of all, try to answer to these 3 questions:

 Tonight, when you go to sleep, avoid sleeping on the back.
 Ask your partner if you still snoring when you sleep on the side.
 If you don't have a partner, use a night vision camera or an audio recorder to record your sleep.